alice-lri/alice-lri-experiments/README.md

 - **container/**: Container definition and environment files for reproducible builds (Apptainer/Singularity).
 - **results/**: Databases, CSVs, and generated figures/tables from experiments.
 - **scripts/**: Automation scripts for data preparation, experiment execution, and analysis.
+- **.env**: Environment configuration file.
+This file defines important paths and variables for both local and HPC environments.

 ## Related Repositories and Organization